UPSC 2025 | Get Answer key and cut-off of GS Paper 1Check Now

 Explanation

-• A. The European Union: The Nature Restoration Law (NRL) is a legislative initiative of the European Union.
-It was proposed by the European Commission and adopted by the European Parliament and Council in 2024.
-The law aims to restore degraded ecosystems, tackle climate change, and halt biodiversity loss across EU member states.
-It sets legally binding targets for nature restoration on land and sea within the EU.
+A. The European Union: The Nature Restoration Law (NRL) is an EU legislative initiative adopted in 2024.
+It sets binding targets to restore ecosystems, fight climate change, and protect biodiversity across EU member states.

-• B. The World Bank: The World Bank is an international financial institution that provides loans and grants to countries for development projects.
-It does not enact laws like the NRL; rather, it supports projects and policies globally.
+B. The World Bank: An international financial institution providing loans and grants; it does not enact laws like the NRL.

 QUESTION 10